-Get our latest prospectus for more information about life at Henleaze Junior School
+FInd out more about life at Henleaze Junior School

 As an Academy, Henleaze Junior School is its own admissions authority.
-Any applications made to Bristol City Council will be forwarded to us directly.
+Any applications made to the local education authority will be forwarded to us.
+We will then contact you and ask you to complete our application form.

-The Henleaze schools are very popular, and are usually oversubscribed.
+The Henleaze schools are very popular.
 However, if you are moving to the area, there is a good chance that we will be able to offer places to your children.

 Most of the children from Year 2 at Henleaze Infant School transfer to Henleaze Junior School in Year 3, but not necessarily all 90, so we usually have spaces to offer to children wishing to transfer from other local schools or from other areas.